-During a semester, if three instances of tardiness are accumulated in one class period, an after- school detention will be assigned to the student.
+During a semester, if five instances of tardiness are accumulated in one class period, an after-school detention will be assigned to the student.
+If a student has been tardy eight times or more in a semester, the student could potentially be suspended from school after each additional tardy.